When it comes to dating, do you keep choosing Asshats over and over and over again?

 My paternal grandfather was a kind man who, unfortunately, had an inveterate gambling addiction.

 This forced my dad to start working at age seven, and no matter how much money my dad accrues, it will never be enough to make him feel safe.

 Her second marriage was to a skirt-chaser who would be married a total of seven times before he took his last breath.

 My first stepfather, Nick, seems to be the template from which I drew my two long-term Asshats.

 Nick spent much of his marriage to my mom lying, cheating and just generally being a moody bastard who got mad at her for being mad at him when he behaved like an Asshat.

-In turn, my mother became so embroiled in the drama of this marriage that she wasn’t always a present mother and eventually couldn’t be my primary custodian so I had to move in permanently with my dad and stepmom when I was nine.
+In turn, my mother became so embroiled in the drama of this marriage, she wasn’t always a present mother, and eventually couldn’t be my primary custodian, so I had to move in permanently with my dad and stepmom when I was nine.

 I’m proud to say my mom broke this generational cycle of emotional abuse when she married her final husband and real love, Guido.

 Despite my ancestors’ best efforts, by the time I came of Dating Age, I’d absorbed inconsistency, neglect, lying, cheating and disrespect on a cellular level.

 Because these behaviors were so familiar to me; because these behaviors felt like home, it became almost impossible for me to avoid Asshats and find real love.